-When you come to Kingston and become a member of the Music Department, we make a commitment to support you through your studies.
-If you ask for help, we will do what we can to support you and if we can't help you directly, we will find people in the University that can.
+When you come to study Music at Kingston you will receive plenty of support through your studies.
 We want everyone who starts one of our courses to complete it and are committed to supporting all of our students to achieve academically, creatively and personally.

-We offer broad-based music courses that address a wide range of different musical genres and types and we expect our students to take an open minded interest in this broad curriculum.
-Later, as you move towards your third year, you will be able to specialise more and focus on your specialist areas of interest and expertise.
+Our music courses cover a wide range of different musical genres and types.
+You’ll be able to specialise more and focus on your specialist areas of interest and expertise in your third year.
 We will also prepare you for the world of work (or further study) that awaits you after graduation.

-We will provide training in academic skills enabling you to express yourself as effectively as possible in both written and verbal formats, to carry out research and to formulate cogent and well-informed arguments.
+You’ll receive training in academic skills, enabling you to express yourself as effectively as possible in both written and verbal formats, to carry out research and to formulate cogent and well-informed arguments.

-We will develop your comprehension of music theory and a range of technical and technological skills, such as those involved in recording and production, enabling you to understand how music is put together and what gives it coherence and we will provide you with the skills to analyse music in a wide range of ways.
+Your comprehension of music theory, technical and technological skills, like recording and production, will be developed, enabling you to understand how music is put together and what gives it coherence.You’ll also learn how to analyse music in a wide range of ways.

 As part of our undergraduate and postgraduate programmes students will learn to use and maintain analogue technology in recording and production.
 Besides course related teaching, the Visconti Studio also organises special master classes, a Winterschool, and special recording sessions with international artists including Mary Epworth.
 In the Visconti Studio, every student is part of our mission: to preserve the sounds and practices of the analogue past for the digital future.